 What are the health effects of lead?

 When people come in contact with lead, it may enter their bodies and accumulate over time, resulting in damage to the brain and kidneys.
 This can interfere with the production of red blood cells that carry oxygen to all parts of the body.
 The greatest risk of lead exposure is to infants, young children and pregnant women.
-Lead in water can be an issue for infants whose diets may be mostly liquids, such as baby formulas or concentrated juices mixed with water.
-Because smaller bodies absorb lead more rapidly than larger ones, amounts of lead that may not affect an adult can be very harmful to a child.
-Scientists have linked the effects of lead from the mother's bones, which may affect brain development.
-Adults who drink lead-contaminated water over many years could develop kidney problems or high blood pressure.
+Lead in water can be an issue for infants whose diets may be mostly liquids – such as baby formulas or concentrated juices mixed with water.
+Smaller bodies can absorb lead more rapidly than larger ones, so amounts of lead that would not hurt an adult can be very harmful to a child.
+Scientists have linked the effects of lead on the brain with lower IQ in children.
+During pregnancy, the child receives lead from the mother’s bones, which may affect brain development.
+Adults who drink water high in lead over many years could develop kidney problems or high blood pressure.

 What are the sources of lead exposure?

 The primary sources of lead exposure for most children are deteriorating lead-based paint, lead-contaminated dust and lead-contaminated residential soil.
 Exposure to lead is a significant health concern, especially for young children and infants whose growing bodies tend to absorb more lead than the average adult.
-If concerned, parents should ask their health care provider about testing children for high levels of lead in the blood.
+If concerned, parents should ask their healthcare provider about testing children for high blood-lead levels.

 What can I do to reduce exposure to lead in drinking water?

-There are several ways to reduce your exposure to lead in drinking water including the following:
+There are several steps you can take to reduce your exposure to lead in drinking water, including the following: